hoodedapollo/GPpackages/README.md

 $ cd src && git clone https://github.com/hoodedapollo/GPpackages.git
 $ cd .. && source devel/setup.bash
 ```
-From now on we will assume that your catkin workspace is called catkin_ws.

 ### Run the project

 mosquitto must be running on your PC for the birdge to work